Patients having a CT examination

 A CT scanner in the hospital

-The scanner itself looks rather like a huge ‘ring doughnut’ with a table moving through it.
+The scanner itself looks like a huge ‘ring doughnut’ with a table moving through it.
 During the scan, the table moves backwards and forwards to allow the scanner to take pictures of the body.

 What happens when I arrive at the hospital?